Marin Iorda: World War II

 The political climate was changed by an anti-fascist coup in August 1944, which also sent the country on a left-wing trajectory, ending with the establishment of a communist regime in late 1947 (itself lasting to 1989).
 Immediately after Antonescu's fall, Iorda became a regular contributor to Sergiu Milorian's satirical magazine, Papagalul, which was connected to the Romanian Social Democratic Party (PSDR).
 In 1944–1945, he served as an adviser in the Ministry of Arts, and in parallel was stage director at the National Theater Bucharest.
 The latter's main building had been destroyed during a German retaliatory air-raid, and Iorda worked for the secondary stage, at Saint Sava National College.
 He directed Elena Galaction and Emil Botta in a production of Margaret Kennedy's Escape Me Never; it and all other Saint Sava productions were received with apathy by theatergoers, generating frustration among the cast.

 Iorda himself moved on soon after.
 On Christmas Day 1944, Muncă și Lumină, which had been reestablished as the "Workers' Theater", ran his version of Pinocchio, set to music by Eugeniu Micu.
-From 1946, Iorda was that institution's stage director.
+On 27 May 1945, he took part in the PSDR festivity commemorating philosopher Constantin Dobrogeanu Gherea: the Minister of Education, Ștefan Voitec, gave an introductory lecture, after which Iorda read excerpts from Gherea's works.
+From 1946, he was stage director of the Workers' Theater.
 He began by directing a version of Scapin the Schemer (starring George Proca and Mitzura Arghezi), as well as a number of plays by Marin Grigorescu (a typesetter who only wrote in his spare time) and by the PSDR-affiliated Ion Pas.
 He was also a director for his own play O fată din popor ("A Regular Girl"), with Sereda Sorbul in the title role.
 As noted by chronicler Șerban Cioculescu, it revealed Iorda as an "ingenious auteur", who was intensely applauded by his working-class public.
 In October 1945, the actress and director created a special show for the staff of Luther Brewery in northern Bucharest.